Skip to content

 Top Programs

 The fields CUNY Lehman College awards the most degrees in, by share of completions.
-Each links to its degree guide — with salary, growth, and the schools with the strongest outcomes.
+Where federal field-of-study data exists, we show what graduates in that major earned early in their careers.
+Each links to its degree guide — or see what someone with your income, scores, and major would pay and earn here in the Students Like You simulator.

 Frequently Asked Questions

-As a public institution in Bronx, New York, CUNY Lehman College admits a majority of applicants, with an acceptance rate of roughly 57%.
+As a public institution in Bronx, New York, CUNY Lehman College offers a realistic path to admission, with roughly 57% of applicants receiving an offer.
 Admitted students typically arrive with an average SAT score near 970.
-The school reports a graduation rate of roughly 50%.
+The graduation rate is roughly 50%.

-Ten years out, alumni of CUNY Lehman College earn a median of $58,013, roughly in line with national averages for graduates.
+Ten years out, alumni of CUNY Lehman College earn a median of $58,013, roughly in line with the national average for college graduates.

-CUNY Lehman College is a genuine engine of upward mobility: its mobility rate — the share of students who start in the bottom income quintile and climb to the top — is 10.24%, among the highest in the country.
-Access is a real strength here: roughly 36.7% of students come from families in the bottom income quintile, a high share that gives low-income students a genuine foothold.
+CUNY Lehman College is a genuine engine of upward mobility.
+Its mobility rate, the share of students who start in the bottom income quintile and climb to the top, is 10.24%, among the highest in the country.
+Access is a real strength here.
+Roughly 36.7% of students come from families in the bottom income quintile, a high share that gives low-income students a real foothold.
 Among bottom-quintile students who attend, roughly 27.9% go on to reach the top of the income ladder.
-The median family income of students sits near $32,500, a useful read on the campus's socioeconomic mix.
+The median family income of students sits near $32,500, a snapshot of the campus's socioeconomic mix.

-Social capital — the web of cross-class friendships that researchers link to long-run upward mobility — runs high at CUNY Lehman College, with an economic connectedness score of 1.34 (about 1.0 is the national norm).
-Its friending bias is low (-0.02), a sign that students from different economic backgrounds genuinely mix rather than self-segregate.
+Social capital, the web of cross-class friendships that researchers link to long-run upward mobility, runs high at CUNY Lehman College.
+Its economic connectedness score is 1.34, where about 1.0 is the national norm.
+Its friending bias is low (-0.02), a sign that students from different economic backgrounds actually mix rather than self-segregate.
 Around 3% of students take part in civic and volunteering activity.

 Similar Schools